emdok/pick-me/README.md

 ## Description

 This is a portfolio webiste built using React to display all of my current work throughout the University of Oregon FullStack Web Development Course.
-This is an SPA that conditionally renders pages (components) based on your select in the Nav.
+This is an SPA that conditionally renders pages (components) based on your selection in the Nav.
 Using flexbox, this site is also mobile friendly.

 ## Table of Contents (Optional)